Alan Ruck: Personal life

 Ruck was married to actress Claudia Stefany from 1984 to 2005, with whom he has two children.
 Since 2008, he has been married to actress Mireille Enos, whom he met in 2005 while co-starring in the Broadway revival of Absurd Person Singular.
 They have two children.

 On October 31, 2023, Ruck was involved in a car crash in Los Angeles.
-For unknown reasons, he lost control of his Rivian R1T, hit several vehicles, and crashed into the side of a pizza restaurant.
+For unknown reasons, he lost control, hit several vehicles, and crashed into the side of a pizza restaurant.